Content

 The downside of Cialis?
 Side effects may stick around longer than other medications.

-Vardenafil is similar to sildenafil, but its effects last slightly longer, providing relief from ED for up to six hours.
+Vardenafil (Levitra) is similar to sildenafil, but its effects last slightly longer, providing relief from ED for up to six hours.

 It might be a better option for you if you usually take your ED medication with or after dinner, since food is less likely to mess with its absorption.

-Common side effects of vardenafil include headaches, nasal congestion, flushing and indigestion, similar to other ED pills.
+Common side effects of vardenafil include headaches, nasal congestion, flushing, and indigestion—similar to other ED pills.

 It has fewer side effects.
 Stendra is less likely to cause side effects than other ED medications.